 \section{Uniformly Convex Functions with H\"older Continuous Hessian}

 Let us start from some notation.
-In what follows we denote by $\E$ a finite-dimensional real vector space and by $\E^{*}$ its dual space, which is a space of linear functions on $\E$.
+In what follows, we denote by $\E$ a finite-dimensional real vector space and by $\E^{*}$ its dual space, which is a space of linear functions on $\E$.
 The value of function $s \in \E^{*}$ at point $x \in \E$ is denoted by $\langle s, x \rangle$.
 Let us fix some linear self-adjoint positive-definite operator $B: \E \to \E^{*}$ and introduce the following Euclidean norms in the primal and dual spaces:

-For any linear operator $A: \E \to \E^{*}$ its norm is induced in a standard way:
+For any linear operator $A: \E \to \E^{*}$, its norm is induced in a standard way: